Via Júlia (Barcelona Metro)

-Via Júlia is a Barcelona Metro station, on L4.
+Via Júlia (/ca/) is a Barcelona Metro station, on L4.
 It opened in but did not take its current name until 1999; before then it was known as Roquetes (name recently retaken by another station).
 It's located in the Roquetes area of the Nou Barris district, underneath Via Júlia, an important road in the area, between two streets: Carrer de Joaquim Valls and Carrer d'Argullós and can be accessed from both sides of the road.